 What Is a Constructor?

-Constructor of a class is a pseudo-method, which does not have a return type, has the name of the class and is called using the keyword new.
-The task of the constructor is to initialize the memory, allocated for the object, where its fields will be stored (those which are not static ones).
+The Constructor of a class is a pseudo-method, which does not have a return type, has the name of the class and is called using the keyword new.
+The task of the constructor is to initialize the memory, allocated for the object, where its fields will be stored (those which are non-static).

 Calling a Constructor

-The only one way to call a constructor in C# is through the keyword new.
-It allocates memory for the new object (in the stack or in the heap, depending on whether the object is a value type or a reference type), resets its fields to zero, calls their constructors (or chain of constructors, formed in succession), and at the end returns a reference to the newly created object.
+The only way to call a constructor in C# is through the keyword new.
+It allocates memory for a new object (in the stack or in the heap, depending on whether the object is a value type or a reference type), resets its fields to zero, calls their constructors (or chain of constructors formed in succession), and at the end returns a reference to the newly created object.

 Consider an example, which will clarify how the constructor works.
 We know from chapter "Creating and Using Objects" how to create an object: